 Keep your eyes open for my music and music from Critical.
 Read books, listen to good music and drink wine!

 Thanks, Alex!
-You can grab your copy of Enei ‘Faded’ here.
+You can grab your copy of Enei ‘Faded’ here, or on iTunes here.